5 ways to future proof your build

 Full ground-floor bathroom

 Including a full bathroom on the ground floor is a great way to future proof your home.
 Reinforcing walls at the framing stage to a standard suitable for fastenings and grab rails is relatively inexpensive and is a form of insurance, layered behind a typical bathroom facade.
 Add some extra bracing between wall studs in the shower in case a wall-mounted seat is ever needed.
 A reinforced and prepared structure gives plenty of options for adapting the space without the very costly need to strip back and replace all fittings, tiles, waterproofing and possibly plumbing and wiring to make the space usable for someone with a mobility challenge.

 There are many tweaks you can make to your house design to ensure it works for older, younger and all generations in between.
 Open living spaces and double-wide door frames are a good consideration for walkers and wheelchairs; level flooring and recessed door frames prevent tripping hazards.

 Forward-thinking design incorporates space provisions for alterations such as residential lift systems or chair stair lifts, so that a multi-storey home remains useable with minimal structural changes in the event that an occupant’s needs change.

 Lights, power points and door frames

-Smart technology is a fast-growing trend in home building and renovation, and can be a great way to future proof your home.
+Smart technology is a fast-growing trend in home building and renovation and can be a great way to future proof your home.
 Through smart technology, homeowners can control such things as lighting, heating and air conditioning, locks, home surveillance systems and even appliances via a smartphone or tablet.
-The purchase and installation of these gadgets doesn’t have to be hugely expensive, and adds value and livability to your home.
+The purchase and installation of these gadgets don’t have to be hugely expensive and adds value and livability to your home.

 To find out how to future proof your current home or new build, get in touch today.